Tommy Blaize: Collaborations and live performances

+In 2024, he embarked on his first national solo tour, performing 51 dates across the UK in an intimate “living-room” stage setting.
+During the tour, he dedicated songs to his late Strictly colleagues Sir Bruce Forsyth and Len Goodman.

+In 2025, Blaize performed with the Young Voices children’s choir on their UK arena tour, including eight sold-out O₂ Arena shows.

+He has also appeared on tour with the National Youth Jazz Orchestra (NYJO) performing the music of Ray Charles.

+Blaize has expressed enthusiasm for working with young musicians, describing it as inspiring to see new generations experience large-scale live performance.

+Television and radio appearances

 On 23 December 2019, Blaize appeared in the season premiere of BBC television series The Goes Wrong Show, "The Spirit of Christmas", as himself.

 In May 2022, Blaize and his mother Maureen were featured in the BBC series DNA Family Secrets, presented by Stacey Dooley, where it was revealed that his grandfather had been an American GI named Augusta Walls who was originally a farmer, born in 1914, from Fayette County, Tennessee, who died in 1978.
 Maureen was his only child, although he never knew.
 One of Maureen's cousins, Joe Nathan Walls, was a saxophonist with the blues musician Howlin' Wolf.

 In March 2024, Blaize was a guest on BBC Radio 4's Saturday Live.

+In December 2025, Blaize was a contestant on ITV's The Chase Celebrity Christmas Special.